How to Invest in the Chinese Stock Market

-What is the Shanghai Index?
+What is the Shanghai Index

 - A-shares are publicly listed Chinese companies that trade on both the Shanghai Stock Exchange and the Shenzhen Stock Exchange - two of China’s main stock indexes.
 These shares are typically traded in Renminbi (Chinese Yuan).

-- Only residents of the People’s Republic of China, investors under the Qualified Foreign Institutional Investor program or Stock Connect programs can trade these shares.
+- Only residents of the People’s Republic of China, and investors under the Qualified Foreign Institutional Investor program or Stock Connect programs can trade these shares.